 Naturally, this was not done out of sheer kindness.
 Henry Percy expected to be amply rewarded for his services, and at the beginning he was.
 But the king was uncomfortable about the potential threat of this overweening earl.
 He soon began to promote his brother in-law, Ralph Neville the Earl of Westmorland as a counterbalance, chipping away at Percy’s holdings and jurisdictions.
 Additionally, the Percies felt that they were not being reimbursed properly for their expenses; by 1403 they claimed that the king owed them £20,000.
 But even with all this going on, it’s likely that the earl may have contained his discontent, except for the belligerence of his impetuous son.

 One possible catalyst was Hotspur’s refusal to turn over his hostages taken at the Battle of Homildon Hill.
 This battle was a huge win for the Percies in 1402, where so many leaders were taken—including the Earl of Douglas—that it left a political vacuum in Scotland for many years to come.
 Once he learned of this windfall, King Henry insisted that the Percies turn over their hostages to the crown.
 It was his right as king—even if it was against the code of chivalry.
-Though probably not the wisest choice, considering the circumstances.
-There were many possible reasons he did so; he was desperately short of funds—as usual.
+Though his highhanded demand was probably not the wisest choice, considering the circumstances.
+There were many possible reasons he did so.
+He was desperately short of funds—as usual.
 It’s possible he may have wanted to retain the prisoners as a means of ensuring Scottish submission.
-Earl Henry agreed to turn over his hostages, but Hotspur absolutely refused to surrender Archibald Douglas, letting his father take the heat.
+Earl Henry agreed to turn over his hostages, but Hotspur absolutely refused to surrender Archibald Douglas, letting his father take the blame.
 One can only imagine that all was not well in the Percy household, either.

 There was more at stake.
 The king had just returned from a humiliating fiasco in Wales, where he had campaigned in response to the English defeat at Pilleth, where Edmund Mortimer was captured by the Welsh.
 Mortimer was the uncle of the eleven year-old Earl of March, considered by many the heir-presumptive to the throne (and in Henry’s custody).
 Edmund was also the brother of Hotspur’s wife.
 By the time Henry demanded the Scottish hostages, it was commonly believed that the king had no intention of ransoming Mortimer; after all, he was safely out of the way and couldn’t champion his nephew’s cause.
 This rankled with Hotspur, and it is possible that he thought to use Douglas ransom money to pay for Mortimer’s release himself.